enzotlucas/dotnet-programing-challenges/README.md

 ﻿# Daily programing challenges

-Daily challenges on the beecrowd.com.br
+Daily challenges on the beecrowd.com.br and codewars.com